Data-Sci-2022/Conspiracy-Langauge-Analysis/data/data_import.md

 ## Data import

-**Note:** Due to the large size and processing demands of the raw data files, `eval = FALSE` is added to chunk headers for the purpose of knitting this file.
+**Note:** Due to the large size and processing demands of the raw data files, chunks have been cached and `eval = FALSE` added to chunk headers for the purpose of knitting this file.
 To run these chunks on your own, set to `TRUE` or remove the argument from the chunk headers as needed.

 ``` r
 LOCO_LFs <- fromJSON(file = "../../LOCO_LFs.json")